huminghao16/RE3QA/README.md

 This repo contains the code of the following paper:

-<i> "Retrieve, Read, Rerank: Towards End-to-End Multi-Document Reading Comprehension".
+<i> [Retrieve, Read, Rerank: Towards End-to-End Multi-Document Reading Comprehension](https://arxiv.org/abs/1906.04618).
 Minghao Hu, Yuxing Peng, Zhen Huang, Dongsheng Li.
 ACL 2019.</i>

 In this paper, we propose an end-to-end neural network for the multi-document reading comprehension task, which is shown as below:
 <p>